What is Addiction?

 Any combination of the above three dispositions leads to a lack of impulse control, bursts of anger at anything getting in the way of gratifying (salient) stimuli, high-stress levels, and depression (dips in neurochemical activity).
 This will perpetuate overconsumption, consumerism, and other addictive behaviours.

 The following terms and terminology are critical to understand what happens physiologically when an individual experiences addiction.

 A) Dopamine: Narrows your focus on the most salient stimuli in your environment, responsible for feelings of "excitement" and energetic drive towards a substance.

 B) Endorphins: Light up the reward centre of the brain - responsible for the "ahhh" feeling of relaxation and those brief moments of happy, feel-good sensations.
 Similar to a warm hug from someone you love.
 The brain's natural opioids.

-C) Cortisol: Responsible for feelings of stress and anxiety; stored memories in the limbic system submits the body to "fight or flight" syndrome, where thoughts are clouded, and fear and anger take place.
+C) Sympathetic Nervous System (SNS): Responsible for feelings of stress and anxiety; stored memories and emotions in the limbic system submit the body this "fight or flight" syndrome, where thoughts are clouded, and fear and anger take place.